How to Grow Kale

-Planting kale in a rich well-drained soil which is on the acidic side and with a high nitrogen content is also recommended.
+Planting kale in a rich well-drained soil and with a high nitrogen content is also recommended.

 Best Time to Grow Kale

-Kale seeds should be sown from early spring for summer crops or later
+Kale seeds can be sown from early spring for summer crops or later

 How to Grow Kale in Spring: Sow seeds as soon as the